FT-Labs/pdwm/README.md

     sudo fc-cache

 #### For arch users (if you are using dotfiles)
 You can copy "keys.h" file to '~/.config/phyos/dwm/' to change default bindings.
-Change keys.h with your taste, after that run:
+Change keys.h with your config, after that run:

     phyup dwm